BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/soa.md

 ### Oryphrion

-This fight is basically the same as Ventunax make sure to rotate your cooldowns whenever your dps does not have a defensive for the Purifying Blast, keep in mind Blessing of Protection also works on this mechanic for whatever reason.
+This fight is pretty much the same as Ventunax make sure to rotate your cooldowns whenever your dps does not have a defensive for the Purifying Blast, keep in mind Blessing of Protection also works on this mechanic for whatever reason.
 Blessing of Freedom will immune the Charged Stomp damage but you still have to dispel your tank afterwards.
-Lastly you should hold Ashen Hallow + Avenging Wrath for the damage increase phase to maximize the damage you deal.
+Lastly you should hold Ashen Hallow + Avenging Wrath for the damage increase phase to maximize the damage you can deal.

 <a>
     <img src="/assets/img/dungeons/devos.png" class="dungeon_boss"/>